Software Engineer

 A code in all lowercase letters means the fit is weaker.

-Software engineers need to possess:
+Software engineers need:

 They should enjoy:

 Programming experience in high school is an asset.
 The first year of post-secondary study is the same for all engineering disciplines.
-Students specialize in software engineering in their second, third and fourth years.
+Students specialize in software engineering in their second, third, and fourth years.

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.